cgrindel/rules_swift_package_manager/README.md

   - `bazel run //:update_build_files`
 - Do yourself a favor and create a Bazel target (e.g., `//:tidy`) that runs your repository maintenance targets (e.g., `//:swift_update_repos`, `//:update_build_files`, formatting utilities) in the proper order.
-If you are looking for an easy way to do set this up, check out the [`//:tidy` declaration in this repository](BUILD.bazel) and the documentation for the [tidy] macro.
+If you are looking for an easy way to set this up, check out the [`//:tidy` declaration in this repository](BUILD.bazel) and the documentation for the [tidy] macro.